TausifIqbal/moodle_quiz_annotator/README.md

-3. Go to the Quiz_Annotator and in terminal run
+3. Go to the moodle_quiz_annotator and in terminal run
     * `sudo make quiz_annotator`

-__Note you might need to change the variable MOODLE in Makefile according to your folder name__
+__Note you might need to change the variable MOODLE in Makefile according to your folder name if you followed default setting while installing moodle then this is not needed but if you changed the name from moodle to something else then you need to update here the same.__

 ## Steps to remove Quiz Annotator
-1. Go to the Quiz_Annotator folder and run
+1. Go to the moodle_quiz_qnnotator folder ,open terminal and run
     * `sudo make restore`